Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: Experiments

 \subsection{Performed experiments}

-The pure LC and the doped LC nanocomposites are filled in two different ITO-coated planer Instec cells (Instec Inc.) of thickness 5 $\mu m$ by capillary action in the isotropic phase.
+The pure LC and the doped LC nanocomposites are filled in two different ITO-coated planar Instec cells (Instec Inc.) of thickness 5 $\mu m$ by capillary action in the isotropic phase.
 The heating-cooling cycle of the samples is performed using Instec HCS302 hot stage and MK1000 temperature controller (Instec).
 All measurements are performed when the samples are cooled from the isotropic to the nematic phase.
 The transition temperature and optical textures are recorded using a polarizing optical microscope (OLYMPUS BX-51P) with crossed polarizer analyzer configuration.
-The optical birefringence and order parameter are calculated using the optical transmission method.
+The temperature controller (Instec.
+MK1000) has an accuracy of ±0.01 ºC.
+So, the experimental error in transition temperature is estimated to be ±0.01 ºC.
+The optical birefringence and order parameters are calculated using the optical transmission method.
 The transmission method is performed by keeping the sample between two crossed Glan-Thomson polarisers with the rubbing direction of liquid crystal molecules, making an angle $45^\circ$ with both polariser's pass axes for maximum output intensity \cite{chakraborty2015effect_39}.
-The sample is illuminated with a He-Ne laser having a wavelength of $\sim$ 633 $\mathrm{nm}$, and the output power is measured using a Gentec Maestro power meter.
-Finally, dielectric measurements are performed using an Agilent E4980A LCR meter in the frequency range of 20 Hz-2 MHz with 0.1 V applied RMS voltage.
+The sample is illuminated with a He-Ne laser having a wavelength of $\sim$ 633 $\mathrm{nm}$.
+The output power of the optical transmission experiment is measured using a Gentec PH100-Si-HAOD1 photodetector attached to a Gentec MAESTRO power meter.
+The sensitivity of the power meter as given in the user manual is 0.37958 A/W at wavelength 633 nm with a minimum range of 3.00 nW and a maximum range of 1 W. Finally, dielectric measurements are performed using an Agilent E4980A LCR meter in the frequency range of 20 Hz-2 MHz with 0.1 V applied RMS voltage.